mort-sh/docs/documentation/Svelte5.md

 ## Usage

-To get the most out of the MCP server we recommend including the following prompt in your [`AGENTS.md`](https://agents.md) (or [`CLAUDE.md`](https://docs.claude.com/en/docs/claude-code/memory#claude-md-imports), if using Claude Code).
+To get the most out of the MCP server we recommend including the following prompt in your [`AGENTS.md`](https://agents.md) (or [`CLAUDE.md`](https://docs.claude.com/en/docs/claude-code/memory#claude-md-imports), if using Claude Code.
+Or [`GEMINI.md`](https://geminicli.com/docs/cli/gemini-md/), if using GEMINI).
 This will tell the LLM which tools are available and when it's appropriate to use them.

 ```md
 You are able to use the Svelte MCP server, where you have access to comprehensive Svelte 5 and SvelteKit documentation.
 Here's how to use the available tools effectively: